By Mike Adler, VP Product, NetWitness Platform

 - Knows which users and systems are critical so you can prioritize alerts

 If your SIEM solution is no longer all you need it to be, it's time to demand more.
-Learn more about what you need today to improve visibility into threats, respond faster and increase your team's impact-and see what RSA NetWitness® Suite can do for you.
+Learn more about what you need today to improve visibility into threats, respond faster and increase your team's impact-and see what RSA NetWitness® Platform can do for you.